korjcjeong/ban-notifier/README.md

 and you should be good

 Any questions or concerns?
-File and issue
+File an [issue](https://github.com/ddozzi/ban-notifier/issues/new)